KuriosityRobotics/freight-frenzy/README.md

   - More explicit messages during USB failures.
   - Fixed bug so that USB device is closed if event loop teardown method was not called.
  * Fixed timer UI issue
- * Fixed duplicate name UI bug (Legacy com.kuriosityrobotics.configuration.Module configuration).
+ * Fixed duplicate name UI bug (Legacy com.kuriosityrobotics.firstforward.robot.configuration.Module configuration).
  * Fixed race condition in EventLoopManager.
  * Fix to keep references stable when updating gamepad.
  * For legacy Matrix motor/servo controllers removed necessity of appending "Motor" and "Servo" to controller names.